$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 One of the most curious behaviors of cats is their tendency to bury food.
-While it may seem like the cat’s behavior is a waste of perfectly good dry kibble, there’s actually a reason why cats do this.
+While it may seem like the cat’s behavior is a waste of perfectly good food, there’s actually a reason why cats do this.

-Why do cats bury food?
-It’s thought that this behavior is ancestral, dating back to wild cats.
+It’s thought that this behavior of cat’s burying food, is ancestral, dating back to wild cats.
 Wild cats needed to hide their food from predators.
 By burying their food, they were able to keep it safe and make sure they had something to eat in case of lean times.
 For some cats, it may be a way to assert their territoriality.

-While most domesticated cats don’t have to worry about predators, the urge to bury her food is still strong in many of them.
+While most domesticated cats don’t have to worry about predators, the urge to bury food is still strong in many Cats.

 Natural Instincts of Cats Is To Bury Food